AI4ScienceConf/AI4ScienceConf.github.io/source/ac-guidelines.md

-Thank you for agreeing to serve on the program committee of COLM 2025!
+Thank you for agreeing to serve on the program committee of CAIS 2025!
 As an area chair (AC), your job is to ensure that all the submissions you are assigned have high quality reviews and good discussions.
 You should become familiar with the technical contents of all your submissions and are responsible for making the initial acceptance decisions.

 If you encounter a situation that you are unable to resolve on your own:
 - If it is an issue involving OpenReview, please contact info@openreview.net.
-- Otherwise, please contact the program chairs at [colm-pcs@googlegroups.com](mailto:colm-pcs@googlegroups.com).
+- Otherwise, please contact the CAIS organizational chair at [yd392@cornell.edu](mailto:yd392@cornell.edu).

 Please consult the [**important dates**](/dates) page for the expected timeline for the tasks below.
 We will communicate each task as the process progresses.